kostrykin/csv2slides/README.md

 # csv2slides

-Converts your CSV, such as the feedback data from Google Forms, into visually pleasing slides.
+Converts your CSV, such as the feedback data from Google Forms, into visually pleasing slides (html).

 Ppowered by [reveal.js](https://revealjs.com).